aallam/aallam.github.io/_posts/2018-11-23-java-8-interface-methods-for-android.md

 In the blog post, the above process allows us to understand what happens under the hood when some Java 8 features (Lambdas and APIs) are desugared using D8.

 In this post, we will use the same process to understand how `default` methods and `static` methods in Java 8 interfaces are desugared using D8.
-To better understand this post, I heavily recommend to read Jake Warthon’s post first.
+To better understand this post, I heavily recommend reading Jake Warthon’s post first.

 ## Compile Java 8 Code
 We will try to analyse the following code :